 Welcome to the municipality of Sarpsborg!

-Sarpsborg is located at the centre of Østfold county, close to both Oslo and Sweden, and with 80 kilometers of coastline towards the Oslofjord.
-Sarpsborg has 55.000 citizens.
+Sarpsborg is located in the centre of Østfold county, close to both Oslo and Sweden, with 80 kilometers of coastline towards the Oslofjord.
+Sarpsborg has 57.000 citizens.

-If you are thinking about visiting or moving to Sarpsborg, feel free to contact our Service Centre by e-mail, facebook, phone (+47 69 10 80 00) or stop by the townhouse for a chat.
+If you are thinking about visiting or moving to Sarpsborg, feel free to contact our Service Centre by e-mail, facebook, phone (+47 69 10 80 00) or stop by the Service Centre for a chat.
 (Address: Glengsgata 38, 1706 Sarpsborg).
 We will try our best to answer your questions.

 New in Norway?